bbc/psammead/packages/components/psammead-podcast-promo/README.md

 This component is a basic `p` that is styled to be used for the synopsis/description of each card.

-### Components: `PodcastPromo.Card.CallToAction`
+### Components: `PodcastPromo.Card.EpisodesText`

-This component intended to be used as the "call to action" within each card.
+This component intended to be used for the "episodes" text + series stack icon within each card.
 The child text is positioned alongside an icon.
-Any props passed to this component are forwarded to the `p` element that wraps the text.
+Any props passed to this component are forwarded to the `p` element that wraps the text and icon.

 ## Contributing